 The new Olympic Channel brings you news, highlights, exclusive behind the scenes, live events and original programming, 24 hours a day, 365 days per year.

 A supremely talented sprinter who has been competing at the highest level since she was 18, Allyson Felix had to wait until London 2012 before finally becoming an individual Olympic champion, outclassing her rivals to win gold in the 200m.
+A mainstay of the US women’s 4x100m and 4x400m relay teams, she now has more world championship and Olympic titles than any other female track athlete.

 It was at London’s Olympic Stadium on 8 August 2012 that Allyson Felix brought an end to her long quest for an individual gold.
 After flying out of the blocks, she emerged from the turn in the lead and pulled away from Jamaica’s Shelly-Ann Fraser-Price and fellow American Carmelita Jeter to win in a time of 21.88.
 Buoyed by this maiden success, she went out and won a second gold two days later, this time in the 4x100m relay, putting in a searing leg down the far straight to help the USA team set a new world record of 40.82.
 Felix made it a golden hat-trick the following day, running the second leg in the USA’s 4x400m relay final triumph to become the most successful female athlete at the London Games.